pandeydivesh15/AVSR-Deep-Speech/README.md

-# Audio and Visual Speech Recognition using Deep Learning
+# Audio and Visual Speech Recognition(AVSR) using Deep Learning

 _This is my [Google Summer of Code 2017](https://summerofcode.withgoogle.com/projects/#5019227963523072) Project with [the Distributed Little Red Hen Lab](http://www.redhenlab.org/)._